WHY ADVERTISE IN AMERICAN CHESS MAGAZINE?

 Our readers come mainly from the United States which forms 76% of the total readership, while another 35 verified countries, led by Canada, Australia, United Kingdom and France, each claim less than 3%.
 We deliver magazines through a distribution network as well as our own online store.

 Advertisers can time or adapt the message they wish to deliver in each ad to suit any particular season.
-ACM comes out four times a year, Spring, Summer, Autumn and Winter, and these issues are distributed in March, June, September and November.
+ACM issues #01-09 used to come out four times a year, Spring, Summer, Autumn and Winter, and were distributed in March, June, September and November.
+Starting from issue #10 (01/2019) we publish bi-monthly.
 Our magazine is read from cover to cover, and takes up residence in the home, chess club or library for continual use.

 ACM is a high-end product, produced on quality paper and with durability in mind.
-Since each issue has 156 pages – making it comparable to an average size book – it is meant to be kept on the bookshelf, for use as a long term source of reference.
+Each ACM issue is meant to be kept on the bookshelf, for use as a long-term source of reference.
 Readers and advertisers can be assured that whatever we publish is of a high standard and never subject to compromise.
-First and foremost the content is about serious chess information, game commentaries and analyses, with chess education in mind.
+First and foremost, the content is about serious chess information, game commentaries and analyses, with chess education in mind.
 Secondly, the magazine has considerable entertainment value, enhanced still further by its attractive colorful design.

 WHY SHOULD CHESS BE ATTRACTIVE FOR ADVERTISERS?